farukbulbul/stock_price_indicator/capstone_project_report.md

 - _Are the final results found stronger than the benchmark result reported earlier?_
 - _Have you thoroughly analyzed and discussed the final solution?_
 - _Is the final solution significant enough to have solved the problem?_
+When we compare benchmark and optimized SVR results it is clear that the performance of the SVR method is better than the benchmark in terms of both R2 and RMSE metrics as seen below.
+There is a significant improvement at the RMSE metric which show the deviation of the solution is declined very much.

+RMSE                      R2
+best         0.280099     best         0.999778
+benchmark    0.810680     benchmark    0.998444

 ## V. Conclusion
 _(approx. 1-2 pages)_